akeeba/replace/README.md

 * Automated tests in the library to ensure code quality.
 * Quick presets for moving sites between domains and / or hosts.
 * Mass replace the contents in your database.
+* Replace with plain text strings or regular expressions.
 * Safe replacement of serialized data.
 * Do it live on your database, make a dry run or export to SQL for applying it with external tools.
 * Automatic backups of the data being replaced with restore option.